Who is an Intestinal Transplant Candidate?

 Most people who receive this transplant have short gut syndrome or have had benign or malignant tumors.

-People with short gut syndrome often have diarrhea or trouble passing food through the digestive tract.
+People with short gut syndrome have symptoms such as diarrhea or have trouble passing food through the digestive tract.
 Eventually, they are no longer able to eat solid food and end up on total parenteral nutrition (TPN).

 TPN requires long spells at home or in the hospital attached to an IV line.